 The most demanding braking sections

-Of the 11 braking sections on the circuit, two are considered very demanding on the brakes, four are of medium difficulty and five are light.
+Of the 11 braking sections on the circuit, three are considered very demanding on the brakes, three are of medium difficulty and five are light.

-The corner that puts the most stress on the braking systems is turn 16, which is preceded by a 968 meters straight.
+The corner that puts the most stress on the braking systems is turn 16, which is preceded by a 968 meters (0.6 miles) straight.

-They also undergo a deceleration of 1.5 G and the pressure in the HTC 64T Brembo brake fluid reaches 14 bar, which is just a little less than double the pressure in a truck's tires.
+They undergo a deceleration of 1.5 G and the pressure in the HTC 64T Brembo brake fluid reaches 12 bar.

 The gap in speed lost at the first turn after the finish line is slightly less: 198 km/h (123 mph), starting from 289 km/h (180 mph) and going down to 91 km/h (57 mph), and more time is spent braking, 4.5 seconds.
 To brake like this the riders need 219 meters (719 feet) and have to apply a load of 5.3 kg (11.7 lbs).

 The Superbikes, on the other hand, put an 5.8 kg (12.8 lbs) and a 5.2 kg (11.5 lbs) load on the lever at these two corners, respectively.

 The effort required in braking at turn 12 is also worth noting: the bikes go from 274 km/h (170 mph) to 95 km/h (59 mph) in 208 meters (682 feet) and 4.5 seconds, and the brake fluid pressure reaches 10 bar.